Adiabatic theory for the area-constrained Willmore flow: Introduction

-Physically, the ACW flow \eqref{W} is the gradient flow of Hawking mass of an embedded $2$-sphere, first introduced in \cite{MR3960907}.
+Physically, the ACW flow \eqref{W} is the gradient flow of the Hawking mass of embedded $2$-spheres, defined in \eqref{haw} below and first introduced in \cite{MR3960907}.
 In mathematical biology, building upon Helfrich's seminal work \cite{Helfrich}, the flow \eqref{W} and its variants are used to model the motion of cell membranes.
-More recently, \eqref{W} finds applications to nonlinear elasticity \cite{FGJ}, computer vision \cite{MR3011864}, among various other fields in applied science.
+More recently, \eqref{W} finds applications to nonlinear elasticity \cites{FGJ,MR1916989}, among various other fields in applied science.

-In this paper, we develop an adiabatic (or slow-motion approximation) theory for \eqref{W} using a map $\Phi$ from a $4$-dimensional manifold $M'$ to the configuration space of \eqref{W}.
-We call $\Phi$ the Lyapunov-Schmidt map, as it provides a dynamical analogue of the well-known Lyapunov-Schmidt reduction for static nonlinear equations.
-This map $\Phi$ is constructed explicitly in Section \ref{sec2}.